Skip to main content

 Eligibility

-βœ… In short: patients aged 65+ and those aged 2–64 with risk factors should be recalled for PPV23 vaccination.
+βœ… In short: patients aged 65+, at-risk patients aged 2–64, and asplenia/CKD patients (5-yearly) should be recalled for pneumococcal vaccination.

 🩺 The Indicators

-% of patients aged 65 or over who have received a pneumococcal polysaccharide vaccine (PPV23) at any time since turning 65.
+Measures: % of patients aged 65 or over who have received a pneumococcal vaccine.

 Exclusions: